quasicephalus/Melanoma_microbiome/README.md

     * `metadata.tsv` - metadata for every sample: dataset and immunotherapy status
 * `results/` - folder with feature importances
     * `*_importances.csv`, where '*' refers to feature type.
     * `intersection.xlsx` - table with intersection of MAGs and MPA top 70 important features.

     These tables contain importances from models trained on the all 7 batch-corrected datasets for every feature, e.g. corrected on 7 reference batches, and also mean importance, which were used in further analysis.
 MAGs importances is anotated with taxonomy.
+* `pictures` - pictures generated with the notebook listed below.
+Used for `README.md`
 * `BE_correction_R` - the R script used for BE-correction with ConQuR.
 In order to use it, one should change 3 path variables in the begining of the script.
 For more information please visit ConQuR repository: https://github.com/wdl2459/ConQuR
 * `Melanoma_ML_notebook.ipynb` - the jupyter notebok with the main ML pipeline.
 With this notebook one can generate all tables from `results/` and plots from `README`.
 Code is meant to be properly annotated, so please feel free to examine it.
 ***